“I grow old…I grow old…

 "The Love Song of J. Alfred Prufrock"

 About This Listing

 This listing is for a hand-painted clay pendant featuring an intricate gouache seascape inspired by T.S.
 Eliot's "The Love Song of J. Alfred Prufrock."
 The pendants are finished with two coats of UV-resistant gloss varnish on the front, and left unvarnished on the back so as to highlight the gritty earthen texture of the fired clay.
 They are signed and dated by the artist on the back.
 Each pendant measures approximately 1.5 inches in diameter and comes with a 21-inch silver-plated figaro chain.
-It will be packaged in a decorative Kraft jewelry box with velvety black backing, and accompanied by a printed and signed label detailing the specifications of the piece and including the quotation that inspired it.
+It will be packaged in a decorative Kraft jewelry box with velvety black backing, and accompanied by a printed label detailing the specifications of the piece and including the quotation that inspired it.

 Because these pendants are handmade and hand-painted, no two are identical, although all share the same colors and general design.
 Thus, the pendant you receive may not be exactly the same as the ones highlighted in the photos, but will be its own unique and original work of art.